Further details of the children of Samuel Dyer and Sarah Buller.

 |Henry Robbins||Head||40||Secretary to the Coin Exchange||St Martin, Middlesex|

 |Jane Dyer||Servant||17||Nurse||Wellington, Somerset|

 After a re-appearance in the family household in Newport for the 1881 census, Amelia Jane returned to London to marry.
-She married John Prestridge between July and September 1882 in Wandsworth.
+She married John Prestridge 21 September 1882 in Wandsworth.
 Amelia was recorded as aged 28, the daughter of Samuel Dyer, a Gardener, and John was recorded as aged 27, a Smith, the son of William Prestridge, also a Gardener.
 Both were identified as resident in St John's, Clapham.
 John was almost certainly the son of William Prestridge and Susan Bartlett whose birth was recorded in the January-March quarter of 1856 in the registration district of Croydon, Surrey.

 For the census of 1891 Amelia and her husband, a labourer at the time, were living in Streatham, Wandsworth, London.
 The enumerator has managed to swap the couples places of birth (and this error was compounded by the Ancestry transcriber who recorded Ameilia as "Amelia M" where it is transparently "Amelia J").
 Their are no children included in this census although one might have expected John and Amelia to have produced at least one or two in the period between their marriage of 1882 and this census.
 However sadly there are the deaths a few of Prestridge infants recorded in the Wandsworth district during this period.

 1891 Census (6th April) Wandsworth, London RG12/456 Book 13 Page 28

 |Amelia J. Prestridge||Wife||37||Dressmaker||Norwood, Surrey|